 The Book Club meets on the third Tuesday of the month.
-Next meeting will be on Tuesday, March 17th at 7:00 pm.
-The book is Starlight, by Richard Wagamese.
+Next meeting will be on Tuesday, September 21st at 7:00 pm.
+The book is Eleanor Oliphant is Completely Fine, by Gail Honeyman.
 Contact Joan Friendship-Gray for more information; send email or call (519) 822-8983.

 Selections for 2021-22